Settings

 Python import search path.

-Settings can be populated using different mechanisms, each of which having a different precedence.
-Here is the list of them in decreasing order of precedence:
+Settings can be populated using different mechanisms, each of which has a different precedence:

 Example:

-own settings that will take precedence and override the project ones.
-One way
+Spiders can define their own settings that will take precedence and override the project ones.

 attribute: